The3DP/Dedi/README.md

 # Dedi
 Dedi is a calculator always ready to help, from simple addition to graphing angles.
-Progect expecting completion around Saturday.
+Project expecting completion around Saturday.
+##